yawgmoth/CI-2807/_pages/lab1.md

 ## Landscape (optional)

 Just having a plane as the landscape is a bit boring.
 Luckily, Unity provides a "Terrain" game object, in which we can use brushes to "draw" mountains, hills, canyons, etc. and then also put textures on the different parts of the level.
 If you want to know more about how to do this, check out this <a href="https://medium.com/@brianmayrose/unity3d-beginner-tutorial-creating-a-textured-terrain-185af232dc23">tutorial</a>.

+## Further Information

+You can find a completed version of this tutorial, with some extra features, on [github](https://github.com/yawgmoth/UnityDemo).
+You can also try a more advanced version of Hoverrace by downloading it from [here](/CI-2700/assets/unity/winbuild.zip)

 ## Some Frequent Pitfalls